Unit 1 - Practice Quiz

 B. To compress the evidence files

-C. To speed up the data transfer process
+C. To encrypt the data being copied

 D. To prevent the forensic workstation from modifying data on the suspect drive